mloosen27/https-github.com-d4rken-sdmaid-public./Frequently-Asked-Questions.md

 A common cause for huge slowdowns, i.e. SD Maid seeming "stuck", are faulty sdcards.
 If the sdcard is damaged and/or the filesystem is corrupted the I/O performance drops drastically.
 To confirm this, remove the sdcard and try again.
 If your sdcard is faulty I would strongly advise to backup all your data from it.
 In some cases formating "seems" to fix the sdcard again but I would recommand to not risk it and just replace it.

-### External storage and Android 4.4
-Write access to external (removable) storage is not possible on Android 4.4.
-Files can only be read, not modified.
-This means that non-system apps can neither delete, edit or create files on the external storage outside of a few specific directories, e.g. music apps can't edit `. mp3` and SD Maid can't delete files.

-There are only 4 solutions:
-* Upgrade the device to Android 5.0 or later.
-* Downgrade the device to Android 4.3 or earlier.
-* Root the device and modify the ROM to exhibit pre Android 4.4 behavior (for apps that can't use root permission).
-* Root the device and allow the app to use root permission.

-External (removable) sdcards were never officially supported by Android up until Android 4.4+.
-Prior to Android 4.4 device manufactors applied workarounds where they mounted the external storage to an arbitrary location and grouped it toegether with the normal workaround by mounting the removable sdcard somewhere on the device and changing the ROM to grant access to both internal and external public storage when the permission [WRITE_EXTERNAL_STORAGE](https://developer.android.com/reference/android/Manifest.permission.html#WRITE_EXTERNAL_STORAGE) is granted to apps.
-Android 4.4 officially introduced a way to get the path of the external sdcard and an additional permission for it named `WRITE_MEDIA_STORAGE`, but this permission is only available to system apps.
-For unknown reasons (possibly pressure from Google), manufactors also stopped applying their workaround in Android 4.4, leaving apps without a way to gain write access to external sdcards on Android 4.4.
-Android 5.0 expanded the [Storage Access Framework (SAF)](https://developer.android.com/guide/topics/providers/document-provider.html), which made it possible (although complicated) to gain write access to external storage again.
-Users stuck on Android 4.4 seem to have been forgotten by both Google and device manufactors.

-☹️

 ### SD Maid v2/v3/v4
 There are different versions available of SD Maid.
 Every few years SD Maid was completely overhauled to improve it through gained experience and to adopt to new Android environments.
 During these overhauls the minimum required Android version is usually raised due reduce workload, maintaining compatibility "hacks" for very old Android versions is usually not feasible when supporting the newest Android versions.